 A blockchain ecosystem with just one member is useless as it is only effective when your connections have signed on to it.
 If you intend to adopt blockchain, you need to be prepared for other writers to generate transactions that will modify the database.

 Blockchain tech is not a cure-all when it comes to problems regarding the security of your transactions; there are limits to what it can achieve.
 Firstly, it can be a challenge to integrate blockchain into your established organisational processes and operations.
 As blockchain requires a large network of users and a grid of nodes, you need to be prepared to migrate your infrastructure to next-generation platforms and allocate a budget for new software and tools.
 Years may pass before you put new business processes in place.

 Blockchain transactions are slower than centralised database transactions, as blockchain needs to check three additional parameters:

 With all that checking, you can expect a much larger energy consumption.
 Blockchain miners process around 400 thousand trillion actions per second, drastically increasing the amount of PC power required.

-In addition to everything we have already mentioned, it’s vital that you are blockchain literate; comprehensive blockchain knowledge and skills are critical for a successful adoption.
+In addition to everything we have already mentioned, it’s vital that you are blockchain literate; comprehensive blockchain software development expertise and skills are critical for successful adoption.
 Whether you retrain your current staff or hire external experts, your business will need employees that know blockchain inside and out; while it has the power to revolutionise your transactions, it is as diverse and complex as it is exciting.

 Our experts can help you analyse the needs of your business and compare them against the solutions that blockchain can afford.
 We can advise you on the changes blockchain will make to your existing business infrastructure, as well as estimate the cost of deploying a blockchain solution.